 So although curly coated cats have appeared from time to time, the first formally recognised Rex breed was developed from a curly-coated cat discovered in 1950 in Bodmin, Cornwall, England.
 Kallibunker became the founding father of the Cornish Rex breed.
 Cornish Rexes are lean with whip-like tails and a long, large-eared face.
 The fur falls into close-lying ripples as though the whole body surface has been crimped.
 There appear to be no guard hairs, although more recent studies have suggested that guard hairs are present, but in very modified form.
 The Longhaired Cornish Rex exists but is not very popular; longhaired cats turn up from time to time as the gene for longhair is recessive.
 To avoid confusion, these are sometimes known as British Cornish Rexes or European Cornish Rexes since the American version has diverged greatly from the original Cornish Rex.
 It was originally known as the English Rex until the Devon Rex appeared a few years later.

-The German Rex was discovered a year later in 1951 at Berlin's Hufeland Hospital by Frau Dr Scheuer-Karpin.
+According to some sources, the German Rex may initially have occurred in 1946, but no interest was taken until the 1950s.
+The German Rex was discovered a year after the Cornish Rex in 1951 at Berlin's Hufeland Hospital by Frau Dr Scheuer-Karpin.
 A curly-coated stray cat known as Laemmchen (Lambkin) had reared kittens in the hospital grounds.
 Some reports give 1946 as the date, which pre-dates the Cornish Rex and som suggest Laemmchen was a descendant of Kater Munk.
 If so, Laemmchen was then just a curiosity and there was no attempt to deliberately breed curly-coated cats until the 1950s, probably prompted by the discovery of the Cornish Rex.
 In any event, Laemmchen mated with one of her own sons in 1956, producing more Rex-coated cats.
 Test matings demonstrated that the German Rex was caused by the same recessive gene which caused the Cornish Rex.
 It is similar to the Cornish Rex but with a thicker coat and different body shape from mating with European Shorthairs.
 The Angora German Rex (Longhaired German Rex) is an important part of the German Rex breeding programme.

 Laemmchen's kittens prior to Dr Scheuer-Karpin adopting her are unaccounted for and many of her later ones are untraceable.
 Laemmchen's last kittens were born in 1962 and she died in 1964.
 By 1968 only three of her direct descendents known.
 The Barensfeld family in East Berlin had maintained the pure German Rex lines and produced Ferdi, Roland and Silke von Grund.
 Various East German cat breeders had bred cats from Laemmchen's curly-coated offspring.
 In 1957, a German Rex kitten was sent to a British breeder but died soon after arrival.
 In 1960, some were sent to Paris but died in transit; a later export arrived healthy and was exhibited.
 In 1961, German Rexes were exported to the USA and enthusiastically bred.
 The breed was featured in an American magazine in 1971, though the last American-bred German Rexes were born in 1970 and the breed soon vanished and was forgotten.
 It seemingly could not compete against the Cornish and Devon Rexes.